 The Boston CASA YAB is grounded in and built upon various psychological theories, community organizing practices, youth initiatives, and current research on youth experiences in the foster care system.
 However, the YAB is youth-driven and youth-informed, so active board members will always lead and shape the board.
 The theoretical underpinnings serve as a framework and general guide, informing the way the adult’s approach and build relationships with the young people involved, providing accountability structures and processes for CASA staff, and serving as a reminder of our commitment to allowing youth to direct us with our support.

-The cost to support each YAB participant is $5000 for the 10 month program, or $500 per youth each month.
-We rely on donations to keep our programs going.
+The cost to support each YAB participant is $5000 for the 10-month program, or $500 per youth each month.
+This does not include other additional costs such as supplies, trainings, and transportation for participants.